-There’s a website called Brave that claims you can earn rewards simply by browsing.
-So, if you are looking for ways to earn online, you might want to consider this opportunity.
+Brave Browser claims you can earn rewards simply by browsing.
+So, if you are looking for easy ways to earn online, you might think this sounds very appealing.

 Brave Rewards is actually a feature of a browser called Brave.
 It’s not a site where you can just sign up and start earning rewards.
-In order to earn, you have to install the browser first.
+To earn, you have to install the browser first.

-Now, in order to fully understand how Brave Rewards works, we have to take a closer look at the earning opportunity.
+Now, to fully understand how Brave Rewards works, we have to take a closer look at the earning opportunity.
 This will also give you an idea of its earning potential.

 I have, therefore, made a video that will explain and show exactly how it works and how to earn from Brave Rewards.
 You can also read all the details below the video: